7604timo/freeradius/README.md

-# freeradius
-Windows AD and FreeRADIUS
+#Windows Clients, SAMBA AD and FreeRADIUS

 This is a copy of the configs I used to get Windows 10/11 clients on a SAMBA AD to use machine authentication for WiFi, and also allow users to authenticate with their AD credentials on a Rocky Linux box.